rhoadesdaniel/gen-async-lesson/README.md

   - Loop through each array value and run the defined `printPostRow()` function, passing in each post as an argument, and log another `-------------` still within the loop to seperate each post
   - Lastly, catch an error is there is one, and console.log it

+## app.js
 ### 5. addANewPost
   - Navigate to the `addANewPost()` function
   - Run the class api `addPost()` method and pass in the object argument value:
     {
       owner: {
-        firstName: firstInput,
+        firstName: firstInput.trim(),
-        lastName: lastInput,
+        lastName: lastInput.trim(),
       },
-      text: postInput,
+      text: postInput.trim(),
     }

-  - Handle the pending Promise by running the `getPosts()` method again if the promise is fulfilled to retrieve a new snapshot with the new post added
+  - Handle the pending Promise by attaching a callback to the above function call's .then() and make sure you provide a parameter so you can console.log() the resolved value.
+Then inside the .then() callback call the `getPosts()` method again if the promise is fulfilled to retrieve a new snapshot with the new post added
-  - If successful log a text string `-----------------` then loop through each array value and run the defined `printPostRow()` function, passing in each post as an argument, and log another `-------------` still within the loop to seperate each post
+    - If successful attach another callback to this .then() with a parameter for the return value called `currentPosts`, log a text string `-----------------` then loop through the `currentPosts` array value and run the defined `printPostRow()` function, passing in each post as an argument, then after the loop log another `-------------` to seperate each post
   - Lastly, catch an error is there is one, and console.log it

 ### 6. deleteAPost
   - Navigate to the `deleteAPost()` function
   - Run the class api `deletePost()` method and handle the pending Promise
   - In the successful callback run the `getPosts()` method again to gain a new snapshot of the posts data and
-  - If successful log a text string `-----------------` then loop through each array value and run the defined `printPostRow()` function, passing in each post as an argument, and log another `-------------` still within the loop to seperate each post
+  - If successful log a text string `-----------------` then loop through each array value and run the defined `printPostRow()` function, passing in each post as an argument, and log another `-------------` to seperate each post
   - Lastly, catch an error is there is one, and console.log it